turbulette/turbulette/docs/en/docs/index.md

 ```

 !!! info
-    Note that we *extend* the type `Query` because Turbulette already defines it.
-The same goes for `Mutation` type
+    Note that we *extend* the type `Mutation` because Turbulette already defines it.
+The same goes for `Query` type

-Notice that with use the `Date` scalar, it's one of the custom scalars provided by Turbulette.
+Notice that we used the `Date` scalar, it's one of the custom scalars provided by Turbulette.
 It parses string in the ISO8601 date format YYY-MM-DD.

 ### 4: Add pydantic model